 Opened in 2018, the GEIC is tasked with accelerating the commercial impact of graphene, developing industry-led applications in partnership with academics.
 The brightest minds are advancing the future of this revolutionary material and Clean Air’s fume cupboards are integral to this important work.

-The GEIC is an advanced upscale facility where potential industrial applications of graphene and other 2D materials are commercialised in partnership with industry.
-Clean Air has created a suite of scaled fume cupboards that offer excellent fume containment and are tailored to each set of processes they will be used for.
+The GEIC is an advanced upscaling facility where potential industrial applications of graphene and other 2D materials are commercialised in partnership with industry.
+Clean Air has created a suite of scaled fume cupboards that offer excellent fume containment.
+They are tailored and sized to each set of processes they will be used for.
+To accommodate varying types of equipment, they range from 2m units to the huge extra-large walk-in fume cupboards.

 Operator safety has been engineered in at every step, as has ease of access for maintenance.